roaminggamer/SSK2_Pong/README.md

 It is my firm belief that all 2D game developers should learn a common set of base concepts *AND* should make a common set of 'fundamental' games.

-Having a convition is great, but action is better.
+Having a conviction is great, but action is better.
 So, I decided that as time permits, I will provide 'fundamental' game samples and training materials demonstrating key principles.
 This is one of those samples/games.